HenriqueMCunha/tech242-AWS-linux/monitoring-and-alert-management/README.md

 * The challenges with this approach is that it is impossible for a person to keep constant watch over the dashboard.
 * Human error is unavoidable and important information or situations can easily be missed.

+### Third Scenario -Alert Management System - Second best case scenario

+In this scenario, we'll still have CloudWatch Monitoring to check CPU load.
+We'l have an Alert Management System to send an alert to a specific member of staff when the CPU utilization reaches a particular threshold.
+It's important to set the alert to be sent to the right person, i.e., someone who currently working, is on call, not asleep or in general available to respond to the situation if needed.

+### Fourth Scenario - Automatic Response - Best case scenario

+In this scenario, we'll have an auto-scaling group which is responsible to set up the virtual machines according to the demand.
+Cost is the main defining factor in how many VMs we can create as each new instance will cost the company more money.